scalableinternetservices/ucsb_website/project.md

 ## Resources

 Throughout the project, you might find it helpful to go through a ruby on rails tutorial.
 The Ruby on Rails Tutorial (see sidebar) is an amazing resource.
 Rail's own tutorial is quite good as well: [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html)

+## Deliverables

+### Report

+...

+#### Stellar Report Examples

+...

+### Video

+Record a video presentation of your final project to share with the class.
+The video must be under 10 minutes in duration.

+The video should emphasize your key results from your report.

 ## Project Sprint Schedule